 Have a look at these portions of scripture to begin with:

-- The given Bible readings for each Sunday.
-Here are the ones for March.
+- Or try the given Bible readings for each Sunday.
+Here are the ones for March

 Why not try the same Lectio Divina approach with a piece of art?
 Perhaps Rublev’s icon on the hospitality of Abraham and Sarah?
 Or maybe try a section of music?
 Or with nature?
 You could even do it with your daily newspaper… The questions should be the same.
 What new awareness do I have?
 What new thing is God calling me to do?